Korkman/storage-tuner-benchmark/README.md

 ```
 None of those tests are meant to write or read more data than fits into memory or other caches, but instead give a quick indication whether things are cached or not and if not, how well the storage system performs.

-## Many files
+## 16 files

-All "Many files" tests share the following fio flags:
+All "16 files" tests share the following fio flags:
 ```
 --size=32M --numjobs=16
 ```
-They define "many" as 16, with 32 MB each.
+16 files, with 32 MB each.
 The goal here is not to thrash the filesystem with a huge amount of files, but to show scaling effects when compared to single file tests.

-### Test "Many files seq write"
+### Test "16 files, 1 thread each, seq 4M writes"
 ```
 ... --ioengine=psync  --iodepth=1 --direct=0 --rw=write --end_fsync=1 --bs=4M
 ```
 Writes a set of files in parallel using multiple processes and large blocksize, performing an fsync at the end.
 No fancy IO engine.
 This is mainly to initialize the files but also gives an idea how fast files can be written on the filesystem.

-### Test "Many files seq read direct"
+### Test "16 files, 1 thread each, seq 4M reads, direct"
 ```
 ... --ioengine=libaio --iodepth=1 --direct=1 --rw=read --bs=4M
 ```
 Reads back the set of files in parallel using multiple processes and large blocksize, accessing them in direct mode to work around operating system cache.
 Note that in some cases direct mode is still accessing cache (think FUSE), so if it is too fast to be true, it probably is.

-### Test "Many files rnd 4k read direct"
+### Test "16 files, 1 thread each, rnd 4k reads, direct"
 ```
 ... --ioengine=libaio --iodepth=1 --direct=1 --rw=randread --bs=4k
 ```
 Just like "Many files seq read direct", but with 4k block size.
 4k block size is a worst-case scenario for hard drives and many other system components as well.
 Again, this is in direct mode, which should work around the OS cache.
 It won't make hard drive caches disappear, let alone RAID controller caches or ZFS ARC.

-### Test "Many files rnd 16k read direct"
+### Test "16 files, 1 thread each, rnd 16k reads, direct"
 ```
 ... --ioengine=libaio --iodepth=1 --direct=1 --rw=randread --bs=16k
 ```
 The same as "Many files rnd 4k read direct" with a more real-world block size encountered when working with databases.

-### Test "Many files rnd 4k write direct"
+### Test "16 files, 1 thread each, rnd 4k writes, direct"
 ```
 ... --ioengine=libaio --iodepth=1 --direct=1 --fdatasync=1 --rw=randwrite --bs=4k
 ```
 Another worst case scenario, writing the dreaded 4k blocks in 16 processes and most importantly: fdatasync'ing every write.
 This will push the write to "stable storage".
 For most users that would be the actual hard disk drive if all caches flush properly and no accelerator sits in-between.

-### Test "Many files rnd 16k write direct"
+### Test "16 files, 1 thread each, rnd 16k writes, direct"
 ```
 ... --ioengine=libaio --iodepth=1 --direct=1 --fdatasync=1 --rw=randwrite --bs=16k
 ```